Microsoft Corporation

 Transcript 09/05/24

-Microsoft is a technology company committed to making digital technology and artificial intelligence (“AI”) available broadly and doing so responsibly, with a mission to empower every person and every organization on the planet to achieve more.
-We create platforms and tools, powered by AI, that deliver innovative solutions that meet the evolving needs of our customers.
-From infrastructure and data, to business applications and collaboration, we provide unique, differentiated value to customers.
-We strive to create local opportunity, growth, and impact in every country around the world.
+Microsoft is a technology company committed to making digital technology and artificial intelligence (“AI”) available broadly and doing so responsibly.
+Our mission is to empower every person and every organization on the planet to achieve more.

 What We Offer